Israel faces potential shortage of interceptor missiles amid Iran threats

 THAAD 224.88 (credit: Courtesy)

-On April 13-14 and October 1, Iran fired around 120 and then around 180 ballistic missiles at Israel.
-The vast majority of the shootdowns of these threats were carried out by the Arrow missile system,
+On April 13–14 and October 1, Iran fired around 120 and 180 ballistic missiles, respectively, at Israel.
+The vast majority of the interceptors used against these threats were carried out by the Arrow missile system.

-Estimates for the cost of each Arrow interceptor range between two to three million dollars (there are different kinds of interceptors), meaning that between the April and October Iranian attacks, Israel could have easily used between $600-900 million in Arrow interceptors to defend itself (likely more since sometimes the IDF has admitted to firing more than one interceptor at the same target.)
+Estimates for the cost of each Arrow interceptor range between $2-3 million (there are different kinds of interceptors), meaning that between the April and October Iranian attacks, Israel could have easily used between $600-900 million in Arrow interceptors to defend itself (likely more since sometimes the IDF has admitted to firing more than one interceptor at the same target).

 Moreover, Israel has been using Arrow interceptors regularly to shoot down ballistic missiles fired by Yemen’s Houthis and occasionally to shoot down missiles from Hezbollah.

-Israel's three-layered air defense has mostly succeeded in intercepting drones and missiles launched by Iran and its allies since the beginning of the Israel-Hamas War on October 7, including over 23,000 rockets from several fronts and around 1,200 drones.
-The Iron Dome shoots down short-range rockets from Gaza and Lebanon, David’s Sling intercepts heavier rockets from Lebanon and cruise missiles, and the Arrow system blocks long-range ballistic missiles mostly from Iran and Yemen, but some from Hezbollah.
+Israel’s three-layered air defense has mostly succeeded in intercepting drones and missiles launched by Iran and its proxies since the beginning of the Israel-Hamas War on October 7, 2023, including over 23,000 rockets from several fronts and around 1,200 drones.
+The Iron Dome shoots down short-range rockets from Gaza and Lebanon, David’s Sling intercepts heavier rockets and cruise missiles from Lebanon, and the Arrow system blocks long-range ballistic missiles mainly from Iran and Yemen, with a few from Hezbollah.

 Stay updated with the latest news!